 Q. How do you remove biofilm?
 (The featured image is sourced from here.)

-A. A reliable way to remove biofilm of thermophilic bacilli on stainless steel process piping and tanks is to use a two-step process entailing an alkaline cleaner, such as our Solujet® Low-Foaming Phosphate-Free Liquid, followed by an acidic cleaner, such as Citrajet® Low-Foam Liquid Acid Cleaner/Rinse.
-In our experience we get the best results when the first 3% Solujet (alkaline cleaner) at 75C is applied for 30 minutes and is followed by a cursory rinse.
-The second step of 3% Citrajet (acidic cleaner) at 75C applied for 30 minutes is followed with a final thorough rinse with water.
+For heavy biofilm applications, we see the best results when the first 3% Solujet detergent (alkaline cleaner) at 75C is applied for 30 minutes and is followed by a cursory rinse.
+The second step of 3% Citrajet detergent (acidic cleaner) at 75C applied for 30 minutes is followed with a final thorough rinse with water.
 This two-step process produces a very clean result on stainless steel.
 And then, and only only then, per CDC guidelines, we can proceed with killing of the biofilm with a registered disinfectant.

-Also, please note that Tergazyme detergent is a powder that you typically mix 1-3% in cool to warm water (35C would be fine, do not exceed 55C – to ensure integrity and activity of the enzyme).
+Also, please note that Tergazyme detergent is a powder that you typically mix 1-3% in cool to warm water (35C would be fine – please do not exceed 55C to ensure integrity and activity of the enzyme).
 Tergazyme detergent is a high foaming cleaner and would not be suitable for a spray-in-air clean-in-place system.
 You can pump and gently agitate Tergazyme solutions; however you cannot employ high agitation at an air/solution interface without getting excessive foam.
 If you have an old biofilm, you might want to do a 30 minute 1-3% Tergazyme clean (soak/recirculation) at 35C before the 3% Solujet/3% Citrajet cleaning above.

 Certainly we believe that incorporating an alkaline cleaner and/or an enzymatic cleaner will improve the results as compared with some that try just bleach.
-In our experience, bleach alone when used at concentrations that are suitable for food contact surface does have some efficacy on thermophilic bacilli biofilms, but the efficacy is not persistent.
+In our experience, bleach alone when used at concentrations that are suitable for food contact surface does have some efficacy on thermophilic bacilli and similar biofilms.
+But the efficacy is not persistent.
 Possibly this is because the bleaching mechanism breaks down membranes at the sulfhydryl groups and unsaturated side chains.
 This mechanism can often fail as you use up all exposed labile sites to attack.
 The biofilm might then persist underneath.
 Furthermore, many prefer to minimize the use of bleach to minimize chloride stress cracking on stainless steel.

-To request these or any Alconox, Inc. detergent for free, please complete the questionnaire at Get Sample.
-For more information about any one of our Alconox, Inc. detergents, consult the technical bulletin for each product.
+To request these or any Alconox Inc. detergent for free, please complete the questionnaire at Get Sample.
+For more information about any one of our Alconox Inc. detergents, consult the technical bulletin for each product.
 Or click here to access each of our detergent’s Safety Data Sheets.

 Contact us any time: email@example.com